DemocracyApps/CNP/src/Compositions/Inputs/readme.md

 ### Element and Relations

-Elements provide a list of the denizens that will be created, relations specify the relations between them.
+Elements provide a list of the elements that will be created, relations specify the relations between them.
 More documentation on these to be done later.
 Here is a simple example of a JSON file containing only these two sections:

 ```
 {